MattiaPrimavera/BD6/README.md

 Then just navigate through the menu showed by your terminal by inserting the number of the choice and pressing the `Enter` key.
-The informations will be shown in a well organised "tableau", and since the example database has been created from automatically generated data, it is normal if the applications names look strange to you.
+The informations will be shown in a well organised table, and since the example database has been created from automatically generated data, it is normal if the applications names look strange to you.

 To clean the project directory:

     chmod +x clean.sh
     ./clean.sh

-## Output Example: